 St. John's College, Old Chapel, on Lord Mayor's Walk - photographed from the city walls. © Steve Bulman (2010).

 St. Lawrence on Lawrence Street.
-David advises that this is claimed to be the largest church in York.
+David advises that this is the largest parish church in York.
 In the grounds stands the tower of the medieval church.
+SE 61202 51258.
 Both © David Regan.
 Interior view, and two windows - 1, 2, the latter showing York Minster, all © Mike Forbester.
 Another view, showing the church and the tower of the old church, another interior view, side chapel, another view of the tower, and its fine doorway, all © Steve Bulman (2019).
 Link.
 Grade II listed (church), grade I listed (tower of old church).

 Of St. Maurice, on Lord Mayor's Walk, opposite Monk Bar, only the burial ground remains.
 It was demolished in 1966.
 This church was preceded by a medieval one, demolished in 1876. © Steve Bulman (2011).
 Howard Richter has advised of this link, which shows the church - click on the 4th picture in the row of photos below the railway engine.
 1910 postcard images show the church and Monk Bar here, and the interior here.